aleron75/mageres/README.md

 * [Magento 2 DIY.
 The Complete Guide](https://leanpub.com/magento2diy) - An overview of the platform and  its current technology stack, API, and features; by Viktor Khliupko, March 2016
 * [Magento 2 Extensions Development](https://www.packtpub.com/web-development/magento-extensions-development) - A book about the writing of innovative and complex extensions; by Jérémie Bouchet, June 2016
 * [Magento 2 Guida allo sviluppo](https://www.amazon.it/Magento-2-Guida-allo-sviluppo/dp/8868956551) - This book focuses on module developing best practices (Italian version only); by Michele Fantetti, May 2018
-* [Magento 2 Primer: Getting Stuff Done with Magento 2](http://www.amazon.com/Magento-Primer-Getting-Stuff-Done-ebook/dp/B019PCMJ7A/) - An introduction to the Magento 2 architecture and terminology; by Alan Kent, December 2015
 * [Magento 2 Theme Design – Second Edition](https://www.packtpub.com/web-development/magento-2-theme-design-second-edition) - A starting guide to create responsive Magento 2 themes; by Fernando J Miguel & Richard Carter, October 2016
 * [Mastering Magento 2 - Second Edition](https://www.packtpub.com/web-development/mastering-magento-2-second-edition) - This book offers you advanced guidance on managing a Magento 2 store; by Bret Williams & Jonathan Bownds, June 2016
 * [Mastering Magento PHP Development](https://www.packtpub.com/web-development/mastering-magento-php-development) - A book that teaches you the concepts and immediately shows you how to implement them.; by Ryan Street, February 2017
-* [Theme Web Page Assets: Getting Stuff Done with Magento 2](http://www.amazon.com/Magento-Theme-Assets-Getting-Stuff-ebook/dp/B01COQPQG0/) - This volume focuses on CSS, HTML, and JavaScript page assets for themes; by Alan Kent, March 2016

 ## Tools